 Another instance of when you should avoid fertilizing your orchid is when your orchid is sick or has undergone a shock such as a transplantation shock or sudden change in ambient environment.
 This could be when you buy a new orchid and bring it home, repot it or if it has some underlying infection and is therefore not growing normally.
 In such a scenario, it is best to not increase stress by fertilizing it during this period.
 Gradually, when the orchid shows sign of recovery and growth, you can begin fertilizing it with very low concentrations to begin with and gradually resume to normal levels.

 With these fundamentals in mind, you can go ahead and experiment with different kinds of fertilizers.
 You can check out which ones are most suited for your grow conditions.
 Remember to keep it optimal.
 Your orchids will thrive and reward you with healthy blooms during the season.

-The monsoon downpours have begun and your orchids will get a fresh lease of life when you make the most of the season and allow them to soak up its goodness.
-Rich in Nitrogen, Phosphorus and Vitamin B12, and balanced at the right pH for their optimal growth, the rain will help your orchids thrive and bloom throughout the season.
-But the trick here is to expose your orchids in the right way, for the right time and to check thereafter that they are growing well and not facing issues of rot.
+The monsoon downpours have begun, and your orchids will get a fresh lease of life when you make the most of the season and allow them to soak in its goodness.
+Rich in Nitrates, phosphorus, and Vitamin B12 producing bacteria floating in the air, rainwater alsocomes with a balanced pH optimal for the growth of your orchids, thereby helping them thrive and bloom during their cycle.
+But the trick here is to expose your orchids in the right way, for the right time, and to check thereafter that they are growing well and not facing issues of rot.

 Read on to learn more about my six orchid care tips for the rainy season to take full advantage of the rains.
 An added benefit would be that we can look forward to some respite from our regular watering and fertilizing schedule, and focus on other orchid related projects.